 The legal term for deportation is "removal," but many people use these two words interchangeably, including attorneys, immigration officers, and immigration judges.
 We will use the word "deportation" in this article.

-Being placed in deportation proceedings means that the government is starting a process that could end in an order of removal.
-Being ordered deported means that either an immigration judge or an immigration officer has determined that you are not permitted to remain in the United States and ordered your departure.
 Finally, being deported means actually leaving the United States, either on your own or after receiving a "bag and baggage" letter from Immigration and Customs Enforcement (ICE) telling you when and where to show up for transport.
+See If the Immigration Judge Orders Me Deported, What's Next?.

-U.S. immigration law contains various grounds of removability.
+U.S. immigration law contains various grounds of removability; that is, reasons that the United States can legally send a foreign national home or to another country.
 (See 8 U.S.C. § 1227.)

-The most commonly used one applies to people who have no legal immigration status or right to be in the U.S. in the first place, likely because they entered without permission or overstayed a visa.
-Other grounds, which can even apply to someone with a green card, include things like having committed a crime or failed to tell the U.S. government about a change of address.
-Anyone who is not a U.S. citizen could potentially be placed into removal proceedings.
+Other grounds, which can even apply to a lawful permanent or conditional resident (with a green card), include things like having committed a crime or failed to tell the U.S. government about a change of address.
+Anyone who is not a U.S. citizen can potentially be placed into removal proceedings.

 There are some possible procedural differences in the path toward deportation, depending on one's immigration history and the way one comes to the attention of U.S. immigration authorities.